 - 4.5.1.
 When virement is required it is the responsibility of the appropriate Director or duly authorised Officer to find compensating savings on schemes within the Capital Programme.
 The scheme identified must be underspent at completion and the savings identified must be achievable in the financial year in which the virement is proposed. - 4.5.2.
-A Committee has authority to approve any virement proposed by the appropriate Director or duly authorised Officer where compensating savings are found from within the same Committee's budget. - 4.5.3.
-When a request or proposal for additional finance cannot be met by compensating savings within the same Committee, a report by the Director or duly authorised Officer, accompanied by a comment from the Chief Finance Officer on the financial effects of the proposal, will be submitted for approval to the relevant Member on the Executive.
+The Executive or a Committee has authority to approve any virement proposed by the appropriate Director or duly authorised Officer where compensating savings are found from within the Executive or the same Committee's budget. - 4.5.3.
+When a request or proposal for additional finance cannot be met by compensating savings within the Executive or the same Committee, a report by the Director or duly authorised Officer, accompanied by a comment from the Chief Finance Officer on the financial effects of the proposal, will be submitted for approval to the relevant Member on the Executive.